IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_storageclasses.md

 Create a storage class YAML file, similar to the following `demo-storageclass.yaml` and update the storage parameters as needed.

+When configuring the file, be sure to use the same array secret and array secret namespace as defined in [Creating a Secret](csi_ug_config_create_secret.md).

 Use the `SpaceEfficiency` parameters for each storage system, as defined in [the following table](#spaceefficiency).
 These values are not case-sensitive.

 _<a name=spaceefficiency>**Table:**</a> `SpaceEfficiency` parameter definitions per storage system type_